shivansh1012/VideoHub/README.md

 ### Executing program

-* To start client, Go into .\webapp\ and execute
+* To start client, Go into .\webapp\ directory and execute
   ```bash
   npm run client
   ```
-* To start server, Go  in .\server\ and execute
+* To start server, Go  in .\server\ directory and execute
   ```bash
   npm start
   ```
-* Or Run the Launch.bat file directly to start the app.
+* Or Run the Launch.bat file directly to start the application (Both).
-* !The Client and Server has to run together for it to work.

 ## Views